JakeAve/generate-password/readme.md

 ## CLI

-You will need to clone the repo to access the cli.
+You will need to clone the repo to access the CLI.

-The cli can be accessed with `deno run scripts/synthima.ts`.
+The CLI can be accessed with `deno run scripts/synthima.ts`.
 It can also be exported as a raw executable with `deno compile scripts/synthima.ts`.

 ### Add as Alias